realpython/materials/README.md

 ### Running Python Code Formatter

 We're using a tool called [black](https://black.readthedocs.io/) on this repo to ensure consistent formatting.
 On CI it runs in "check" mode to ensure any new files added to the repo follow PEP 8.
-If you see linter warnings that say something like "would reformat some_file.py" it means black disagrees with your formatting.
+If you see linter warnings that say something like "would reformat some_file.py" it means that black disagrees with your formatting.

 **The easiest way to resolve these errors is to run Black locally on the code and then commit those changes, as explained below.**